MonadoBarrage/XPGet/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 2022-01-27
  * Web App
-   - Website has now been built and published online to be used.
-Microsoft Azure used to publish.
+   - Website has now been built and published online (using Microsoft Azure).
    - Link: https://xpgetsystem.azurewebsites.net/
  * Default.aspx.cs
    - Further modified the code